 The first point is easy enough to tackle; make yourself identifiable as the project manager and take the time to talk to workers.
 By getting to know them and establishing trust, you can learn about potential issues regarding equipment before a disaster occurs.

 The second point is a bit more tricky to implement.
-For equipment problems to be logged and tracked, you need to find a system which both workers and senior management can use.
+For equipment problems to be logged and tracked, you need to find a system that both workers and senior management can use.
 The system should allow for essential information to go back and forth, so problems can be dealt with as they arise.
 This helps to avoid unnecessary delays, cuts down on overtime, and ultimately saves money.

-3. Use Equipment Downtime Wisely
+Use Equipment Downtime to Your Advantage